simonmichael/hledger/doc/SPEC-lots.md

   or inferred from the transacted cost (or perhaps market price, in future).

-- A transfer-from posting selects one or more lots to be transferred elsewhere, following some selection method.
+- A transfer-from posting selects one or more lots to be transferred elsewhere, following some selection/reduction method.
 Either
   - it has a lot selector (a full or partial cost basis annotation), which must unambiguously select a single existing lot ("SPECID" method)
-  - or it has no lot selector, in which case a default method is used, selecting one or more existing lots.
+  - or it has no lot selector, in which case a default method is used ("FIFO" method), selecting one or more existing lots.
-    Planned lot selection methods include:
-    FIFO (oldest first, across all accounts), FIFO1 (oldest first, within each account), LIFO (newest first, across all accounts), LIFO1 (newest first, within each account), and SPECID (explicit selection via lot selector).
-    The method should be configurable in a relatively fine-grained way — per account, per commodity, per time period, perhaps even per posting.
-    In future, the method might be specified with an annotation like {!METHOD, ...} inside the lot syntax.

 - A transfer-to posting mirrors a corresponding transfer-from posting in the same transaction, recreating its lot(s) under a new parent account.